Cars and Coffee every Saturday

 ‘Wyoming Navy’ traveling exhibit shoves off

-The first of the twelve cities hosting the free exhibit is Wheatland, where it is on view at the Platte County Library to April 12, 2019.
-After that, it will travel to Torrington, then to Rawlins, Rock Springs, Pinedale, Dubois, Riverton, Cody, Sheridan, and finally, to Fort Caspar Museum.
+The free exhibit will travel to Torrington, then to Rawlins, Rock Springs, Pinedale, Dubois, Riverton, Cody, Sheridan and finally Fort Caspar Museum.
 This exhibit is sponsored by the Fort Caspar Museum Association and the Casper Memorial VFW Post 9439 & Auxiliary.
 FCM is grateful to the VFW for transporting the “Wyoming Navy” exhibit to communities throughout the state.

 Spring shows at planetarium

 New shows are playing at the Casper Planetarium.
-Toggle the Flying Robot takes you on an adventurous, interactive tour of the solar system in “Planetary Visions,” playing on Tuesday, Wednesday, Thursday, and Friday afternoons at 4:15.
-Discover the secrets of our most important star and experience never-before-seen images of the Sun’s violent surface in “The Sun, Our Living Star,” playing Saturday nights at 7 p.m. (except for the first Saturday of each month, when we present an extended live tour of objects to look for in the night sky).
+Toggle the Flying Robot takes you on an adventurous, interactive tour of the solar system in “Planetary Visions,” playing on Tuesday, Wednesday, Thursday and Friday afternoons at 4:15.
+Discover the secrets of this most important star and experience never-before-seen images of the Sun’s violent surface in “The Sun, Our Living Star,” playing Saturday nights at 7 p.m. (except for the first Saturday of each month, which is an extended live tour of objects to look for in the night sky).
 Be surprised by how much the ancients knew about science in “Amazing Astronomers of Antiquity,” playing Saturday nights at 8 p.m.
 Admission is $3 per person for all shows; cash or check only, no cards please.
-Find details about all our shows and more at casperplanetarium.com.
+Find details about all the shows and more at casperplanetarium.com.